 Yes, it’s the humble radiator, which can sometimes be a stickler in helping a room look perfect.
 In most rooms, a traditional style white radiator will quietly work away to help get a room feeling nice and toasty.
 Decorate a room in a certain way though, and that radiator can stick out like a sore thumb.

 The most obvious way to help avoid problems is to get some paint out and change how your radiator looks.
 Unlike your walls though, you can’t just pop open a lid and apply any old paint on your radiators.
-So if your asking yourself how to paint a radiator or how to repaint a radiator, here are some great tips on what not to do.
+So if your wondering what the best way to paint a radiator is, or how to repaint a radiator, here are some great tips regarding what not to do!

 Image credit : https://www.cse.org.uk